NicosProtopapas/BudgetProposals/README.md

 ## Dependancies

 The calculator uses [Gurobi](www.gurobi.com) mathematical optimization solver.
-If your eligible, you can acquire an academic license, following the t instructions [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
+If your eligible, you can acquire an academic license, following the instructions [here](https://www.gurobi.com/academia/academic-program-and-licenses/).